FOR DOGS

 FOLLOW US

-*BRAVECTO QUANTUM kills adult fleas, prevents flea infestations and treats and controls ticks (black-legged, American dog tick and brown dog tick) for 12 months.
+*BRAVECTO QUANTUM kills adult fleas, prevents flea infestations and treats and controls ticks (black-legged tick, American dog tick, brown dog tick, Asian longhorned tick and Gulf Coast tick) for 12 months.
 BRAVECTO QUANTUM also kills lone star ticks for 8 months.
+BRAVECTO QUANTUM should be administered every 8 months in the case of potential exposure to lone star ticks.

 BRAVECTO QUANTUM does not protect against or treat vector-borne diseases.